Digital fabric printing is a relatively new way to print on fabric. It's just like when you print a photo to your ink jet printer at home.

-Digital printing technology started to appear in the 1990's but at first it involved printing onto transfer paper which was then heat set onto the fabric.
-The technology has evolved, whereby now we simply print directly onto the fabric and no transfer paper is required.
+Digital printing technology started to appear in the 1990's.
+At first it involved printing onto transfer paper which was then heat set onto the fabric (dye-sublimation).
+The technology has evolved, whereby now we can sometimes print directly onto the fabric.

 Digital Printing Reduces Waste

 One of the biggest advantages of digital printing is the reduction in waste compared to some other methods of printing.